maddinat0r/samp-mysql-yinline-include/README.md

 # y_inline callbacks for BlueG's MySQL plugin
-This is a SA-MP PAWN include which adds support for y_inline callbacks to be used with BlueG's MySQL plugin.
+This is a SA-MP PAWN include which adds support for y_inline callbacks to be used with BlueG's MySQL plugin version R40 and higher.
 Simply include it in your gamemode and/or filterscript/s and you're ready to go.

 ##Available functions:
 ```pawn